-We present here the results of a Fourier photometric decomposition of a representative sample of ~ 100 isolated CIG galaxies (Catalog of Isolated Galaxies; Karachentseva 1973) in the morphological range Sb-Sc.
-This study is an integral part of the AMIGA project.
-It complements the photometric analysis presented in our previous paper (Durbala et al. 2008) for the same sample of disk galaxies by allowing a description of the spiral structure morphology.
-We also estimate dynamical measures like torque strength for bar and spiral, and also the total nonaxisymmetric torque by assuming a constant M/L ratio, and explore the interplay between the spiral and bar components of galaxies.
-Both the length (l{bar}) and the contrast (e.g. A{2b}) of the Fourier bars decrease along the morphological sequence Sb-Sbc-Sc, with bars in earlier types being longer and showing higher contrast.
-The bars of Sb galaxies are $\sim 3 \times$ longer than the bars in Sc types, consistent with our previous study (Durbala et al. 2008).
-We find that the longer bars are not necessarily stronger (as quantified by the torque Q_b measure), but longer bars show a higher contrast A{2b} , in very good agreement with theoretical predictions.
-Our data suggests that bar and spiral components are rather independent in the sense that the torque strengths of the two components are not correlated.
-The total strength Q_q is a very reliable tracer of the bar strength measure Q_b , the two quantities showing a very tight linear correlation.
-Comparison with a similar sample of disk galaxies (same morphological range) extracted from the OSUBGS (Ohio State University Bright Galaxy Survey; Eskridge et al. 2002) survey indicates that the isolated CIG/AMIGA galaxies host significantly longer Fourier bars and possibly show a different distribution of spiral torque Q_s .
+We present here the results of a Fourier photometric decomposition of a representative sample of ~ 100 isolated CIG galaxies (Catalog of Isolated Galaxies) in the morphological range Sb-Sc.
+This study is an integral part of the AMIGA (Analysis of the Interstellar Medium of Isolated Galaxies) project.
+It complements the photometric analysis presented in our previous paper for the same sample of disc galaxies by allowing a description of the spiral structure morphology.
+We also estimate dynamical measures like torque strength for bar and spiral, and also the total non-axisymmetric torque by assuming a constant mass-to-light ratio, and explore the interplay between the spiral and bar components of galaxies.
+Both the length (l{har}) and the contrast (e.g. A{2b}) of the Fourier bars decrease along the morphological sequence Sb-Sbc-Sc, with bars in earlier types being longer and showing higher contrast.
+The bars of Sb galaxies are ~three times longer than the bars in Sc types, consistent with our previous study.
+We find that the longer bars are not necessarily stronger (as quantified by the torque $Q{\rm b}$ measure), but longer bars show a higher contrast A{2b} , in very good agreement with theoretical predictions.
+Our data suggest that bar and spiral components are rather independent in the sense that the torque strengths of the two components are not correlated.
+The total strength Q_g is a very reliable tracer of the bar strength measure $Q{\rm b}$, the two quantities showing a very tight linear correlation.
+Comparison with a similar sample of disc galaxies (same morphological range) extracted from the OSUBGS (Ohio State University Bright Galaxy Survey) indicates that the isolated CIG/AMIGA galaxies host significantly longer Fourier bars and possibly show a different distribution of spiral torque Q_s .
 The Fourier analysis also revealed a potential case of counterwinding spiral structure (KIG 652/NGC 5768), which deserves further kinematic study.
-We find that m = 2 (i.e. dominating two-armed pattern) is the most common spiral arm multiplicity among the sample of Sb-Sc CIG/AMIGA galaxies ($\sim 40\%$), m = 2 & 3 and m = 1 & 2 are found in $\sim 28\%$ and $\sim 13\%$ of isolated galaxies, respectively.
+We find that m = 2 (i.e. dominating two-armed pattern) is the most common spiral arm multiplicity among the sample of Sb-Sc CIG/AMIGA galaxies (~40 per cent), m = 2 and 3 and m = 1 and 2 are found in ~ 28 and ~ 13 per cent of isolated galaxies, respectively.

-Key words: galaxies: fundamental parameters; galaxies: photometry; galaxies: structure; galaxies: evolution; galaxies: spiral; galaxies: general
+Key words: galaxies: evolution - galaxies: fundamental parameters - galaxies: general - galaxies: photometry - galaxies: spiral - galaxies: structure.